Correlative Microstructural Analysis of a Weathered Nantan Meteorite Fragment: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the following funding support: Natural Sciences and Engineering Research Council of Canada (NSERC) through their Discovery Grant program and the Vanier Canada Graduate Scholarship [Discovery grant: RGPIN-2022–04762, ‘Advances in Data Driven Quantitative Materials Characterisation’], B.C.
+We acknowledge the following funding support: Natural Sciences and Engineering Research Council of Canada (NSERC) through their Discovery Grant program [Discovery grant: RGPIN-2022–04762, ‘Advances in Data Driven Quantitative Materials Characterisation’], the Vanier Canada Graduate Scholarship, the Canadian Research Chairs program, B.C.
 Knowledge Development Fund (BCKDF) and Canadian Foundation for Innovation through the Innovation Fund (CFI-IF) (\#39798: AM+) and the John R. Evans Leaders Fund (CFI-JELF) [\#43737, 3D-MARVIN].
 We thank the Fipke Laboratory for Trace Element Research (FiLTER) at UBC Okanagan for provision of equipment for the XRF analysis.
 From Thermo Scientific, we acknowledge Helen Oppong-Mensah and Chris Stephens for the assistance with the MAPS software.
 Electron microscopy was performed at the Electron Microscopy Laboratory (Materials Engineering, UBC).